mljs/levenberg-marquardt/README.md

   ],
 };

-// array of initial parameter values let initialValues = [
+// array of initial parameter values (must be provided) let initialValues = [
   /* a, b, c, ... */
 ];